-Staff are proactive in recognising and responding to challenges people may have in adhering to Transmission Based Precautions (TBPs).
-For example, wearing a face covering, the need for enhanced cleaning or compliance with hand and respiratory hygiene.
-This includes individual approaches to support those with reduced capacity, dementia, sensory loss and physical and learning disabilities.
+Staff are proactive in recognising and responding to challenges people may have in adhering to SCIPs or TBPs.
+For example, wearing a face covering, or the need for enhanced cleaning or compliance with hand and respiratory hygiene.
+This includes individual approaches to support those whose decision making may be impaired due to the effects of alcohol, drugs or their mental health, have reduced capacity, dementia, personality disorders, physical and learning disabilities.